 Students who attend Frontier Bound are expected to enroll in the FNU at the beginning of the next term.
 Students who are unable to enroll in courses the term following Frontier Bound must formally withdraw from the FNU.
 In order to be considered for admission they will need to reapply to the program and pay the current application fee.
 If there are no changes that would affect the admission decision, the student will be offered admission if they reapply within six (6) months following the Frontier Bound they attended.
-Students may use their previous admission materials except for the application form if applying within the six (6) months after the Frontier Bound and if there are no changes that would need to be considered by the Admissions Committee.
+Students may use their previous admission materials except for the application form if applying within the six (6) months after the student of the considered by the Admissions Committee.
 If the student enrolls in the FNU within six (6) months after attending Frontier Bound, they would not have to attend Frontier Bound again.